 “The Scarlet Pimpernel” By Baroness Emmuska Orczy is a relatively short book, however it is packed with intrigue and action.
 While I never read the book, I do remember seeing a black and white version of it when I was a child.

 Especially embedded in my memory is the catchy phrase:

 “We seek him here, we seek him there,

 Those Frenchies seek him everywhere.

 Two things struck me when I read the book – the main character and the author’s politics.

-As I found out when I re-read “Treasure Island” (book review), another childhood favorites, the story is not about Sir Percy Blakeney or his alter ego The Scarlet Pimpernel.
-The story is about Blakeney’s wife, a beautiful, sultry and smart French actress named Marguerite St. Just or Lady Marguerite Blakeney.
+As I found out when I re-read “Treasure Island” (book review), another childhood favorite, the story is not about Sir Percy Blakeney or his alter ego The Scarlet Pimpernel.
+The story is about Blakeney’s wife, a beautiful, sultry, and smart French actress named Marguerite St. Just or Lady Marguerite Blakeney.
 Most of the story is told through Lady Blakeney’s eyes, the efforts to save her brother and deal with her dandy husband.

 I would not classify this book as historical fiction, Baroness Orczy clearly erred to the side of a spinning a good yarn, instead of historical accuracy.
-The author peppers some historical figures in this fictional story, however it does not make up for the skewed timeline.
+The author peppers some historical figures in this fictional story; however, it does not make up for the skewed timeline.